Visit our Gardens!

 The All-America Trials highlight annual herbaceous ornamentals and vegetables from the current and past All-America Selection trial winners.
 The Botanic Gardens at Burden is the official Louisiana trial site for this program.
 Other plants highlighted in this area are some of the Louisiana Super Plants along with other annuals and perennials considered suitable for growing in the Gulf South.
 Plant selections are rotated each fall and spring so that new selections can be added.
 This garden is located at the Food and Fiber Research Facility.

-Designed by Steele Burden in memory of Burden Foundation founding member, Scott Duchein Barton, the Barton Arboretum is enclosed by spruce pine and has a circular drive through live oaks which memorialize friends and dignitaries who over the years made significant contributions to the AgCenter.
+Designed by Steele Burden in memory of Burden Foundation founding member, Scott Duchein Barton, the Barton Arboretum is enclosed by spruce pine and has a circular drive through live oaks which memorialize friends and dignitaries who over the years made significant contributions to the LSU AgCenter.
 Native trees were planted among the pines and a small pond provides a setting for quiet reflection.
-Included in the arboretum are the James Wandersee Palmetto Walk and the Early American Camellia Collection.
+Included in the arboretum are the James Wandersee Palmetto Walk and the Florence and Charles Crowder Camellia Collection.
+The Barton Arboretum is located at the end of the oak alley just past the Rural Life Museum.
+It can also be accessed on foot using our trail system in the Burden Woods.

 Barton Arboretum Pond and Palmetto Walk

 Steele Burden's signature landscapes always included a water feature.
 The soil from the Barton Arboretum Pond enhances the topography of the area.
-An abundance of plants line the pond including beautiful Louisiana irises and thalias.
+An abundance of plants line the pond including beautiful Louisiana irises.
 This serene space has a gazebo overlooking the water feature.
-The James Wandersee Palmetto Walk was designed by Dr. James H. Wandersee and Dr. Renee Clary in Spring 2005.
+The James Wandersee Palmetto Walk was designed by Dr. James H. Wandersee and Dr. Renee Clary in the Spring of 2005.
 The walk, using best signage practices researched by EarthScholars Research Group™, was developed with educational stations detailing historical and botanical facts about this Louisiana native plant.
-The arboretum is located at the end of the oak alley just past the Rural Life Museum.
-It can also be accessed on foot using our Trees and Trails paths in the Burden Woods.

 The Children’s Garden was designed for people of all ages to enjoy but especially designed for children.
 As you meander through the pathways you’ll come in contact with both butterfly and edible plants.
 As the season changes, so will the plants; the garden is ever-changing, so there’s always something new to see.
 Visiting children are encouraged to touch, feel, smell and enjoy the garden space.
 You’ll probably want to bring a camera so you can take your picture on a 15-foot alligator or capture a butterfly chrysalis ever so slightly wiggling!
 Children should also bring an open mind and belly.
 We have many different types of fruit and vegetables planted in the garden.
 Depending on the season, various edible plants will be ready for harvest.
 Children are encouraged to snap off a tomato, pick a piece of broccoli, pull a carrot or radish and take a bite.
 We really want to encourage a wider palate in our youth!